 If you are already the recipient of a scholarship or sponsorship for special education, you will not be eligible to apply for an Inclusive Practice in Education Scholarship.
 Please ask the Employment Programs Team if you require clarification.

 A selection panel will consider all applications shortly after the closing date.
 Scholarship applicants who are shortlisted will be invited to attend an online interview to identify their capabilities, key knowledge areas and personal attributes to determine their suitability.
+Invitations to attend an interview will be sent via email from a third party provider and not a department email address.

 You are required to undertake a practicum in order to meet the requirements of your scholarship and be eligible to receive a permanent role as a specialist educator.